Yang-Bo-Yu/Yang-Bo-Yu.github.io/docs/blog/poem/2023/detour.md

 <br>
 I will forget the wide wheat fields below the hill,
 forget the calmness,
-forget how a cappella clouds
+forget how A Cappella clouds
 withstand the sinking of the light cone.
 <br>
 And so the wind flows quietly across the summit.